RocioCMartinez/reading-notes/markdownnotes.md

 6. When making text bold or italicized for emphasis, it is best practice to use which symbol?
 7. How do you create a link with Markdown?
 8. What are the three symbols you can use to create an unordered (bulleted) list with Markdown?

+## Responses

+1. Markdown is a language used to make 'writing' code a little more simplified
+2.